yadhuk141/Content-based-music-recommender/README.md

 # Content-based-music-recommender
-A simple music recommender model that uses Term Frequency-Inverse Document Frequency (TF-IDF) for keyword matching
+A simple music recommender model that uses Term Frequency-Inverse Document Frequency (TF-IDF) for keyword matching.
+The dataset used is from https://www.kaggle.com/datasets/notshrirang/spotify-million-song-dataset which contains around 57k songs.
+After calculating TF-IDF score for each song, cosine similarity is used to calculate the similarity between one lyric to another.
+For the input, user can specify the location of the song in the dataset or type the title of the song.
+Four songs with the highest similarity index will be displayed as output.